laravel/nova-docs/4.0/customization/tools.md

 #### Sidebar Icons

-Nova utilizes the free icon set [Heroicons UI](https://github.com/sschoger/heroicons-ui) from designer [Steve Schoger](https://twitter.com/steveschoger).
-Feel free to use these icons to match the look and feel of Nova's built-in icons.
+Nova utilizes the free [Heroicons UI](https://github.com/sschoger/heroicons-ui) icon set.
+Feel free to use these icons in other portions of your application to match the look and feel of Nova's built-in icons.

 ### Assets